Zunbreak/ShieldShift-Project/README.md

 > **Migrate complex network security policies in seconds, not days.**
 >
-> **A CLI & API tool for converting, auditing, and validating firewall configurations between Cisco ASA, FortiGate, and Palo Alto.**
+> **A CLI & API tool for converting, auditing, and validating firewall configurations between Cisco ASA, FortiGate, and Palo Alto.
+PfSense & Iptables**

 ---